-Vinyasa Yoga is a style of yoga that is practiced linking conscious breath with dynamic fluid movement.
-A number of Yoga postures (Asanas) are linked together in a sequence which flows together, a little bit like dance.
-A rhythm of breath is controlled and directs the timing and co-ordination of the movement.
-For this reason, many Vinyasa Yoga classes are a accompanied by music or a rhythmic beat.
+Vinyasa Yoga is a style of yoga that is practiced linking conscious breath with fluid movement.
+A number of Yoga postures (Asanas) are linked together in a sequence which flows together a little bit like dance.
+The breath is controlled + directs the timing + co-ordination of the movement in flow.
+For this reason, many Vinyasa or ‘Flow’ Yoga classes are a accompanied by music or a rhythmic beat.

 Origins of Vinyasa Yoga

 Whilst Yoga is founded in the philosophy + concepts of ancient Hindu texts (first mentioned 3,500 years ago in the Rig Vedas), we attribute Krishnamacharya (1888-1989) as the pioneer of Yoga as it is practiced today.
 A scholar, an Ayurvedic medic, an athlete (yoga demonstrator) + a yoga teacher.
 He was the first to refine the yoga postures, sequence them optimally (‘krama’) + understand the therapeutic value attributed to specific asanas.

 Krichnamacharya was the first to take Yoga beyond the spiritual seekers realm into the wider group in the world of personal health, fitness + wellbeing He developed a dynamic form of asana sequences which remained rooted to + aligned with the principals taught in Patanjali’s Sutras + the 8 Limbs of Yoga.